-The following Privacy Notice applies to Revenues and Benefits.
-Our Council Tax, Revenues and Benefits service is administered by LGSS.
+The following Privacy Notice applies to Revenues & Benefits

 This Notice explains how personal information is going to be used, what it is used for, who it might be shared with and why and for how long it is to be kept.

-Horsham District Council is registered as a Data Controller with the Information Commissioner's Office (registration number: Z7294458).
-As a Data Controller we take all necessary steps to comply with the Data Protection Act (DPA) 2018 and the GDPR when handling any personal information.
+HDC is registered as a Data Controller with the Information Commissioner's Office (registration number: Z7294458).
+As a Data Controller we take all necessary steps to comply with the Data Protection Act (DPA) 2018 and the UK GDPR when handling any personal information.

 What information does the council collect?

 We collect and process a range of information about you, including:

 - Contact details - name, address, email address, telephone number

 - Date of birth, gender, National Insurance number, marital status, marriage certificate, birth certificate, passport),

 - The date of birth & National Insurance number of your partner, children and non-dependents.